suites-dev/docs.suites.dev/docs/get-started/why-suites.md

 ## How Suites Solves It

 Suites provides a **declarative API** that removes manual mocking entirely.
-One function call creates a fully-typed, isolated unit testing environment with type-safe test doubles.
+A single declarative call creates a fully-typed, isolated unit testing environment with type-safe test doubles.
 No boilerplate, no cryptic errors, no silent failures.

 :::tip Current Testing Options